sangmin-park0/BoundaryTest/README.md

 ```bash
 [bdry_pts,bdry_idx,dists] = bd_Test_manif(pts,nvec,eps,r,test_idx)
 ```
 to obtain the same output.
-Here test_idx is optional, and default setting tests all points.
+Again, test_idx is an optional argument, and default setting tests all points.
 In the manifold setting, the algorithm uses only the 2nd order test.

 ## Contact and questions